grafana/k6-docs/docs/sources/v0.47.x/extensions/create/output-extensions.md

 ---
 title: 'Output Extensions'
-excerpt: 'Follow these steps to build an output extension for k6.'
+description: 'Follow these steps to build an output extension for k6.'
 weight: 02
 ---